hariharikaBharadwaj/customer-segmentation-marketing/README.md

 # Customer-Segmentation-for-TargetedMarketing
 Data analytics pipeline to segment bank customers based on demographic and behavioral attributes to optimize targeted marketing strategies.
+The project involves extracting customer data from a MySQL database, cleaning and preprocessing using Python (Pandas), engineering features like engagement and financial behavior, and visualizing customer segments using Matplotlib and Seaborn.
+This enabled identification of high-value customer clusters and campaign personalization opportunities.